microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_sfborganizeractivity.md

 # GET: SfbOrganizerActivity report

-Retrieve the reports of Sky for Business Organizer Activity.
+Retrieve the reports of Skype for Business Organizer Activity.
 The response will be a CSV file in a binary stream.

 > Note: You can go to [Office 365 Reports - Skype for Business conference organizer activity](https://support.office.com/client/Skype-for-Business-Online-conference-organized-activity-03a255d4-0e1d-4b24-b73d-7a62fae36254) to check the meaning of different views.